 3) Never disclose personal details, such as your password, on email or over the phone unless, of course, it is one you have agreed with your bank for telephone banking.

-4) However, if you received a call, or email, from your bank which you weren't expecting, treat it with suspicion, regardless of the apparent name of the organisation contacting you.
-Never follow a link from an email purporting to be from your bank or open an email from an unknown source as it may contain a virus.
+4) However, if you received a call or email from your bank that you weren't expecting, treat it with suspicion, regardless of the apparent name of the organisation contacting you.
+Never follow a link from an email purporting to be from your bank and never open an email from an unknown source, as it may contain a virus.

-Action point: If you receive a suspicious email, known as a phishing email, purporting to be from your bank report it to Action Fraud using its online tool while you can also inform your bank direct.
-Our guide tells you how to spot a phishing scam.
+Action point: If you receive a suspicious email, known as a phishing email, purporting to be from your bank, report it to Action Fraud using its online tool.
+You can also inform your bank directly.
+Our guide tells you .

-5) Before entering your account details into a website, make sure there is a padlock symbol in your browser and that the web address changes from starting with 'http' to 'https' - this means the connection is secure.
+5) Before entering your account details into a website, make sure there is a padlock symbol in or next to the address bar in your browser and that the web address changes from starting with 'http' to 'https' – this means the connection is secure.

 6) If you have a wireless network at home, make sure you have activated the security settings on your wireless router to make it secure and prevent others accessing it.